fantasyhong/Barhems/README.md

 4/23/2018:
 <ul><li>Added new pages that show the company plan</li>
-<li>Convert the HTML code to a template that works for any pages under the Plans drop-down menu</li>
+<li>Convert HTML code to a template that works for any pages under the Plans drop-down menu</li>
-<li>Added a separate login account for Wordpress so that other people can also edit pages and posts</li>
+<li>Added a separate login account so that other people can also edit pages and posts</li>
 </ul>
 <br />